-Does Public Urination Go on Your Record? – If the M is Circled on Your Promise to Appear then You Must Contact Me Now.
+Does Public Urination Go on Your Record? – If the M is Circled on Your Promise to Appear then it is a Misdemeanor

-As a criminal defense attorney I am frequently asked the questions “Does Public Urination Go on Your Record” I always answer this question the same way.
-It depends on how you deal with it and how it is charged.
+Whether the public urination will result in a criminal record depends on how you deal with it and how it is charged.
 Public Urination in California can be charged two ways.
-It can be charged either as a misdeameanor (which will go on your record) or infraction (which is equivalent of a traffic ticket) which will not go on your record.
+It can be charged either as a misdemeanor (which will go on your record) or infraction (which is equivalent of a traffic ticket) which will not go on your record.

 The other way a Public Urination is charged is as a misdemeanor.
 A misdemeanor will go on your criminal record.
 Your criminal record will follow you everywhere you go.
 This includes jobs you apply for and licenses you apply for.
-A misdemeanor conviction will happen when a person decides not to fight the charge and goes into court the first day an pleas guilty to the charge.
+A misdemeanor conviction will happen when a person decides not to fight the charge and goes into court the first day and pleads guilty to the charge.
 There’s a high chance that it will be a terminal disposition.
 A terminal disposition on a case means that the case has been resolved and done with.
 It will no longer be in the court system.
 With no probation, this means there will no probation violations or any kind of court supervision or jail time hanging over your head.

 Why Does Public Urination Go on Your Record?

 I suspect that it is more political than anything else.
 You are not committing a crime of the century.
 Actually it is more of a crime of youthful indiscretion.
-Some people prefer to think of it as “when you gottta go you gotta go” However, police officers are under pressure to clean up the city and keep citizens happy.
+Some people prefer to think of it as “when you gotta go you gotta go” However, police officers are under pressure to clean up the city and keep citizens happy.
 Nobody likes out of towners coming into town and pissing all over the place.
-So as a result they have started charging with Public Urination as misdemeanors.
-Which leads it to go on people’s records.
+So as a result they have started charging with Public Urination as misdemeanors which leads it to go on people’s records.

 When Does Public Urination Go on Your Record?

 I am often asked the question of When Does Public Urination Go on Your Record?
 Some people think that it goes on your record at the moment you are given the ticket.
 This is not true.
-There are law in this nation and the state must prove you guilty beyond a reasonable doubt before they can put a misdemeanor on your record.
+There are law in this nation and the state must prove you guilty beyond a reasonable doubt or you admit guilt before they can put a misdemeanor on your record.
 There are several burdens of proof.
 The 3 main level of burden of proofs are 1) Preponderance of the evidence, 2) Clear and Convincing, and 3) Beyond a Reasonable Doubt.